-The Federal Government and the Länder have reacted decisively and forcefully in coping with the corona pandemic in order to contain the spread of the corona virus SARS-CoV-2.
-The German trade fair industry strongly supports this approach.
+The Federal Government and the Länder are acting decisively and forcefully to contain the spread of the coronavirus.
+The German trade fair industry supports this action.
 The protection of all trade fair visitors, exhibitors and employees has always been a priority for the industry.
-In April 2020, AUMA as the Association of the German Trade Fair Industry, together with the German trade fair companies, drew up proposals for the organisation of trade fairs that take into account the hygiene and safety concepts of the respective federal states.
-The worldwide exemplary infrastructure at the trade fair location Germany offers the best conditions for meeting the hygiene and distance regulations.In principle, trade fairs can and should be held as soon as possible and by the end of 2020 under the following general conditions:
+AUMA, as the association of the German trade fair industry, together with the German trade fair companies already drew up proposals in April 2020 for holding trade fairs that take into account the hygiene and safety requirements of the respective federal states.
+The globally exemplary infrastructure at the trade fair location Germany offers the best conditions to fulfil all hygiene and distance regulations.In principle, it should therefore be possible to hold trade fairs again as soon as possible under the following general conditions:

 From our point of view, the following conditions and measures will have to be considered when it comes to evaluation and realisation:

 Concerning the number of visitors per square meter, exhibitions are clearly different from other event formats.
 There is the duration of trade fairs, for instance.
 Exhibitions usually take place full-time (8-10 hours per day) and span several days.
 This sets them apart from any other event format.And there is a significant difference between 50,000 participants gathering for a few hours in one place and the same number of people spreading over a much larger area for several days, in order to do business.
 During an exhibition visitors will never be in only one spot but will rather be spread spatially and temporally.

 Participants can maintain the required minimum distance from each other at German trade fairs and still achieve their business purpose.